Effective Procrastination: Mastering the Art of Productive Delay

 Get better at prioritizing tasks.
 One challenge for procrastinators is to decide whether a task is urgent or can wait.
 Identifying the true degree of urgency for each new task will help you order your to-due list so that “structured procrastination” can be seamless.

 Reward yourself when you’ve accomplished a task.
-Treat yourself when you’ve accomplished tasks by their deadline.
+Indulge yourself when you’ve accomplished tasks by their deadline.
 Give yourself permission to celebrate, eat your favorite dessert, watch a movie, or buy yourself something you’ve been wanting.
 This will positively reinforce your behaviors in the long run.

 BENEFITS OF PROCRASTINATION